Study Music

 When you study Music at Guildhall, there are two central principles which will be fundamental to your training:

-• Working as an artist in society: becoming an artist who is curious and whose work is vibrant and relevant to 21st century life.
-With an ever-growing awareness of your social and political impact, you will harness your knowledge to define and build your own career and bring transformational change to others.
+• Evolving as an artist in society: becoming an artist who is curious and whose work is vibrant and relevant to 21st century life.
+With an ever-growing awareness of your own creative values, you will harness your knowledge to define and build your own career and bring transformational change to others.

-As an artist who can bring these two elements together, you will have the greatest freedom to determine your own future, to forge your own career path, curate your own concerts, events and festivals and act as an agent for change in the wider world.
+As an artist who can bring these two elements together, you will have the greatest freedom to determine your own future, to forge your own career path, curate your own events, establish your unique place in the performing arts, and act as an agent of change in the wider world.

 You benefit from our partnerships